dimagi/commcare-cloud/hosting_docs/source/prereqs/7-commcare-cloud.rst

 -----------------------

-``commcare-cloud`` is a python-based command line tool that uses the open source technologies Ansible and Fabric to automate everything you need in order to run a production CommCare cluster.
+``commcare-cloud`` is a python-based command line tool that uses the open source technology Ansible to automate everything you need in order to run a production CommCare cluster.

 While it is possible to install on a laptop with a linux-like command line interface,